-I posed the question to SEO professionals what they thought was the most underutilized SEO strategy or tactic.
-I got over 100 responses which I broke up into 8 categories, and 44 sub categories.
+I posed the question to SEO professionals about what they thought was the most underutilized SEO strategy or tactic.
+I got over 100 responses which I broke up into 8 categories and 44 subcategories.
 This is part 8, which highlights miscellaneous underutilized strategies related to SEO.

-Offshore SEO and contingency planning may be valuble to focus efforts on to help with your SEO efforts.
+Offshore SEO and contingency planning may be valuable to focus efforts on to help with your SEO efforts.

 Other Categories in this Series:

 #2- Underutilized Onsite Optimization Strategies

 #5- Underutilized Technical SEO Strategies